You’ve landed yourself an interview—congratulations! Now it’s time for your next challenge; deciding what to wear!

 Formal Business Attire

-For women, a mid-length skirt or black trouser pants are safe options—and you’ll find a great selection in Forever New, Target, and Big W. Simply pair with a classic blouse and a blazer.
-Add some chic closed-toe polished shoes from Novo and you’re ready to go.
-If opting for heels avoid sky-high stilettos and keep heel height from 2–6 cm.
+For women, both a mid-length skirt or black trouser pants are safe options—and you’ll find a great selection in Forever New, Sussan, and Forcast.
+Simply pair it with a classic white blouse from Target and don’t forget to top your look off with a sleek blazer from Suzanne Grae.
+Complete the look with chic, closed-toe shoes from Novo Shoes and you’re ready to go.
+When it comes to heels, opt for a modest height between 2–6 cm.
 Keep your jewellery simple and avoid distracting or bold costume jewellery.

-For men, head into YD and opt for a suit in navy, grey or black.
-Add a soft blue or white-collared shirt, as well as a plain tie in a solid colour.
-Grab some leather polished shoes to match, then finish off the look with a watch.
+Gents, it’s time to suit up!
+Head into Plot Clothing or SK Menswear and grab a suit in navy, grey or black.
+Pair it with a soft blue or white-collared shirt and a plain tie in a solid colour.
+Finish off your look with a pair of polished leather shoes from Williams, and a classic watch.

-If you have long hair, a neat ponytail is always a safe bet.
-For those with short hair styles, you may want to visit Hairhouse Warehouse to make sure your hair is looking neat and fresh prior to the interview.
+Long hair?
+A neat ponytail is always a safe bet!
+For those with short hairstyles, you may want to opt for a sleek straight style or add a curl for creative flair.
+You could also visit Hair Colosseum to make sure your hair is looking neat and fresh prior to the interview.